Skip to main content

 Nature

-We want to increase the biodiversity on campus while working with local partners to ensure our green spaces are well connected to other green spaces across the City of Sunderland to maximise their impact.
+We want to increase biodiversity on campus and connect our green spaces to other green spaces across the city to maximise their impact.
+We're also committed to increasing opportunities for our community to volunteer on projects which improve our green spaces.

 Grass on campus

-We regularly leave some areas of the campus unmown to encourage growth which creates habitats for pollinators.
-You can see these areas at the rear of Murray Health and Technology Park at City Campus, and stretches of the Riverside at St. Peter’s campus.
+We often leave some areas of campus unmown to encourage growth which creates habitats for pollinators.
+You can see these areas at the rear of Murray Health and the Technology Park at City Campus, and stretches of the riverside at the Sir Tom Cowie Campus at St Peter's.

-Where the grass is cut frequently, we are able to leave most of the cuttings on site, as they benefit nature by returning valuable nitrogen and trace nutrients back to the soil and help to loosen hard soils.
-This makes oxygen and nutrients available to grassroots and helping to retain moisture.
-Any green waste generated is locally recycled and brought back to the University grounds for use as compost.
+Where the grass is cut frequently, we're able to leave most of the cuttings on site, as they benefit nature by returning valuable nitrogen and trace nutrients back to the soil, and help to loosen hard soils.
+This makes oxygen and nutrients available to grassroots and helps to retain moisture.
+We recycle any green waste locally and bring it back to University grounds for use as compost.

 Wildflowers

-We are planting wildflower meadows to provide shelter and food for important pollinators such as beetles, bees and butterflies, many of which are in decline.
-They also help counteract the ‘urban heat island’ effect by which cities heat up more than rural areas during hot summers wildflower grasslands are also beneficial for our wellbeing!
+We plant wildflower meadows to provide shelter and food for important pollinators.
+These include beetles, bees, and butterflies, many of which are in decline.
+The wildflower meadows also help counteract the 'urban heat island' effect by which cities heat up more than rural areas during hot summers.
+Wildflower grasslands are also beneficial for our wellbeing!
 Looking at wildflower meadows can reduce heart rate and make you feel happier.

-We have sown two wildflower areas on our City Campus and once they have become established we will expect to see an array of different flowers.
+We've sown two wildflower areas on City Campus and once they're established, we expect to see an array of different flowers.

 Plants on campus

-The University actively plants native species, including Hawthorn, Mahonia and Holly; hardy plants that are non-invasive and chosen specifically to provide shelter and food for wildlife and support pollinators.
-Where possible, single flowered species are planted as they provide more nectar and pollen than double flowers.
+We plant native species, including hawthorn, mahonia, and holly.
+These are hardy plants that are non-invasive and were chosen to provide shelter and food for wildlife and support pollinators.
+Where possible, we plant single flowered species as they provide more nectar and pollen than double flowers.

-No insecticide is used on any of the University landscaped areas as this would kill all beneficial insects.
-Herbicides are minimally used to control perennial weeds in shrub beds.
-Recycled mulch products are used to suppress weed growth and retain moisture.
+We don't use any insecticide on any of our landscaped areas, as this would kill all beneficial insects.
+We use minimal herbicides to control perennial weeds in shrub beds and use recycled mulch products to suppress weed growth and retain moisture.